-When it comes to brewing coffee, as a barista you need to be well equipped with the right tools.
-Relying on one method or appliance can sometimes be problematic especially when you've got a hipster crowd requesting the latest brew method.
-Among the espresso coffee machines or gadgets that you should have in your coffee shop is the AeroPress coffee maker for brewing and for sales to your uber-trendy clientele can't be overlooked!
+When it comes to brewing coffee, as a barista you need to be well equipped with the right tools, whether its French press, press-type coffee makers or Aeropress.
+Relying on one method or appliance can sometimes be problematic especially when you've got a hipster crowd requesting the latest total immersion brew method.
+Among the espresso coffee machines or gadgets that you should have in your coffee shop, the AeroPress by Aeropress Inc for total immersion brewing results and for sales to your uber-trendy clientele can't be overlooked!

 What Is An Aeropress Coffee Maker?

-The AeroPress coffee maker is a simple coffee brewing device that came into the market about a decade ago.
-Designed by the Alan Adler, the gadget is quickly gaining popularity due to its ease of use and the high quality of coffee it makes.
+The AeroPress is a simple, easy to use coffee brewing press-type coffee makers that came into the market about a decade ago.
+Designed by Alan Adler, the espresso maker by Aeropress Inc is quickly gaining popularity due to its ease of use and the high quality of coffee it makes through immersion brewing results.
 The hot water is forced through a filter by pressing the plunger.
-In short, the Aerobie brewer makes coffee by forcing water through coffee grounds under high pressure to extract the espresso flavour.
-The result is a concentrated brew of coffee that most other manual coffee makers cannot produce.
-In some cases, you can dilute the high concentrated espresso with hot water so as to get normal strength.
+In short, the Aerobie brewer by Aeropress Inc makes coffee by total immersion, forcing water through coffee grounds under high pressure to extract the espresso flavour.
+Immersion brewing results in a concentrated brew of coffee that most other press-type coffee makers cannot produce.
+In some cases, you can dilute the immersion brewing results of high concentrated espresso with hot water so as to get normal strength.

 Making AeroPress coffee is very simple and straightforward.
-Below, we've provided you with the essential steps for making espresso coffee using this AeroPress coffee maker.
+Below, we've provided you with the essential steps for making espresso without bitterness using this espresso maker's immersion brewing results.

 Here are the 7 main steps that you should follow: